hel-astro-lab/runko/README.md

 Additionally, especially for larger jobs and better performance, consider installing:
 - OpenMP (>= v4.0)
-    - NOTE: Your compiler needs to support this
-        - NOTE: default clang++ in MacOS does not support this
+    - NOTE: Your compiler needs to support this, the default clang++ in MacOS does not.

 ### Compiling